stat133-sp19/hw-stat133-TheGoldenKyle/binomial/README.md

 `bin_probability(success, trials, prob)` Computes the probability of a number of successes in trials with a given probability of success

-`bin_variable(trials, prob)` Creates a binomial random variable object of class `bindvar`for a number of trials and a probability of success
+`bin_variable(trials, prob)` Creates a binomial random variable object of class `binvar`for a number of trials and a probability of success

 `bin_distribution(success, trials, prob)` Computes probability distribution of a number of succcesses given number of trials and probability of success.
 Returns a `bindis` object, which acts as a `data.frame`.